Why are there different

 There seems to be no strict definition of which drugs should be tested and how many panels used.
 NIDA does, however, make some recommendations and it’s worth taking a look.

-Amphetamines, Benzodiazepines, Barbiturates, Cocaine, Ecstasy, Marijuana, Opiates, Methadone, Propoxyphene, and Methamphetamines.
+A standard twelve-panel assay typically screens for Amphetamines, Benzodiazepines, Barbiturates, Buprenorphine, Cocaine, Ecstasy, Marijuana, Opiates, Oxycodone, Methadone, Propoxyphene, and Methamphetamines.

-A twelve-panel drug test is often administered as an extension to the 10 panel test and looks for either the presence of other opiate-based drugs and prescription opioids or can look for other controlled substances.
+A twelve-panel assay is often administered as an extension to the 10 panel and looks for either the presence of other opiate-based drugs and prescribed substances.

-There are many different drug test panels available, each to suit a particular need for a specific situation.
-If you want to see more drug panel combinations from 1 panel drug tests to 14 panel cup drug tests, click here.
+In conclusion, there are many different drug test panels available, each one suits a particular need for a specific situation.
+Make sure that select the best combination of test panels that best fit your requirements.
+The price difference between a 5-panel and a 12-panel is by in large irrelevant, because the price of getting it wrong might be someone’s death.
+If you want to see more panel combinations from 1-panel to 16-panel cup tests, click here.